-In 2018 the Remuneration Committee met four times.
+In 2019 the Remuneration Committee met four times, three times as per rollam session.
 Key activities of the Remuneration Committee included:

-- getting acquainted with the Annual audit report of the Internal Audit on remuneration policies and practices, - monitoring and analyzing the remuneration system & approval of remuneration of Identified Staff, - updating the Remuneration policies (Group Incentive System for the Identified Staff, Termination payment policy).
+- getting acquainted with the Annual audit report of the Internal Audit on remuneration policies and practices, - familiarization with the self-assessment process to identify Material Risk takers and to confirm the list (so-called Identified staff), - monitoring and analyzing the remuneration system & approval of remuneration of Identified Staff, - updating the Remuneration policies (Group Incentive System for the Identified Staff, Group Compensation policy, Termination payment policy).